bbvisual/PairTally_Benchmark/models/dave/README.md

 # DAVE - A Detect-and-Verify Paradigm for Low-Shot Counting

-This directory contains the evaluation setup for DAVE (CVPR 2024) on the DICTA25 dataset.
+This directory contains the evaluation setup for DAVE (CVPR 2024) on the PairTally dataset.

 ## Original Paper
 **DAVE – A Detect-and-Verify Paradigm for Low-Shot Counting**